intel/confidential-computing-zoo/cczoo/horizontal_fl/README.md

 ### Prerequisites

 - Ubuntu 18.04/Ubuntu 20.04.
-This solution should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 18.04 / Ubuntu 20.04.
+This solution should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 18.04/Ubuntu 20.04.

 - Docker Engine.
 Docker Engine is an open source containerization technology for building and containerizing your applications.